navisher51571-web/Induction-program/README.md

 *After the kirtan, there was the arrangement of morning snacks at boys Hostal (9:30am to 10:00am)

 _Auditorium visit_
-*The Induction programme was started in auditorium (10:00am). there was many great personalities was arrived* _Induction programme guest_
+*The Induction programme was started in auditorium (10:00am). there was many great personalities was arrived for induction programme*

+_Induction programme guests_

 _Dr.
 Sehijpal singh(principal sir GNDEC)_